 - Physical exams to test for other conditions like chemical or hormone imbalances that may be causing symptoms

-- Psychiatric evaluations to compare symptoms with other cases of bipolar disorder, most often using the current edition of the Diagnostic and Statistical Manual of Mental Disorder (DSM-5).
+- Psychiatric evaluations to compare symptoms with other cases of bipolar disorder, most often using the current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 The Bottom Line